Real estate SEO: a basic guide for teams and brokerages

 Schema that’s worth it

 Structured data helps search engines understand your business and content.
 For local businesses, LocalBusiness schema is a solid baseline, especially if you have multiple offices or departments.
+If you want a reliable starting point, use Google’s LocalBusiness structured data documentation.

 Indexation and crawlability

-Start in Google Search Console:
+Start in Search Console:

-• Are your key pages indexed?
+- Are your key pages indexed

-‘Core Web Vitals’ and speed
+Core Web Vitals and speed

 Speed is part of page experience, and it affects both rankings and conversions.
 Even small improvements help, especially on mobile.